 The Maps Platform provides two tools that can help you review usage, quota, and billing information:

-- Reporting: A set of predefined visual reports that let you easily see basic API usage, quota, and billing information in the Google Cloud Console.
+- Reporting: A set of predefined visual reports that let you easily see basic API usage, quota, and billing information in the Google Cloud console.
 You can quickly determine the number of API calls, see how close you are to hitting API usage quotas, and monitor billing usage over time.

-Monitoring: A set of tools, both in the Cloud Console and through an API, that let you monitor API usage, quota, and billing information and define alerts when any of these metrics approaches a predefined limit.
+Monitoring: A set of tools, both in the Cloud console and through an API, that let you monitor API usage, quota, and billing information and define alerts when any of these metrics approaches a predefined limit.

 Monitoring lets you create your own customized monitoring dashboards displaying your metrics as different chart types.
 You can also issue alert notifications, such as emails or SMS text messages, when a metric crosses a predefined threshold.